resonatehq/examples-py/race-condition/README.md

 # Detecting Race Conditions

-Transitioning from synchronous to asynchronous systems introduces concurrency—and concurrency introduces the possibility of race conditions.
-A system contains a race condition if the concurrent execution of its processes contains at least one execution order that is considered incorrect.
-This example explores how Resonate's Determinisitic Simulation Testing capabilities enable you to detect and address concurrency issues such as race conditions.
+**tl;dr** This example explores how Resonate's **Determinisitic Simulation Testing** capabilities enable you to detect and address a variety of concurrency issues such as race conditions.

 ## Deterministic Simulation Testing

 Deterministic Simulation Testing repeatedly executes an application in a simulated environment under changing initial conditions, monitoring that the correctness constraints are maintained across executions.
-In practice the changing initial conditions are determined by the seed for a pseudo random number generator that the simulator uses to drive the system forward.
+The varying initial conditions, such as execution order of concurrent executions, are determined by the seed for a pseudo-random number generator, which the simulator uses to drive the system forward.

-**With this you can reproduce an entire execution by restarting the system with the same random seed.
+With this approach, you can reproduce an entire execution by restarting the system with the same random seed.
 No more Heisenbugs.
-No more flakey tests.**
+No more flaky tests.

 ![Deterministic Simulation Testing](./doc/img/dst.png)